-For a SaaS company, technical documentation is not just an internal tool.
+For a SaaS vendor, technical documentation is not just an internal tool.
 It is a lever of trust.

 It reassures prospects, facilitates integration and demonstrates the maturity of the product.